alan-turing-institute/ARC-MLFlow/README.md

 ### Add an Allowed IP Address

-The Turing IP address is automatically added to the allow-list as part of the deployment.
+The Turing IP address is automatically added to the allow-list as part of the deployment (which will also be your IP address if you're on the VPN).
 If you need to add another, run:

 ```bash
 cd setup-env